Student Research Projects

 Apart from helping with the maintenance of our distributed Linux

-cluster (see Cantino et
+cluster (see

 al. 2004 and also below), Peter assisted me with survey

-observations for the PALFA
+observations for the

-and I went to Arecibo to conduct some of these observations, and he
+Arecibo to conduct some of these observations, and he accompanied me

-accompanied me to an AAS conference as
+to an AAS conference as well.

 Sarah Burke (Haverford '06), Peter Forshay (Haverford '05), Nathaniel Grabman (Haverford '07), and Megan Roscioli (Haverford '05)